macsx82/VariantCalling-snakemake/README.md

 ```

 We need to manually modify the non par regions start and end, since the bedtools operation leave the data with a 0-based position

+#TODO:
+In order to keep also the hom sites, we could apply a fix to the ALT sites, when they are missing, first selecting those sites with non missing genotypes.
+We could annotate the ALT allele using the latest dbsnp.